 Model Railway Society

-The Model Railway Society meets fortnightly in the basement of Moser’s Hall where we are building a new model railway.
+The Model Railway Society meets weekly in Hodgson Hall where we are building a portable model railway.
 Each year we have a trip either to the model railway national exhibition in Birmingham or to a preserved railway such as the Severn Valley Railway.
-No particular modelling skills are required and membership is open to all year groups.

-The Quizzing Society has two sessions in the week (Monday after lunch for Third and Fourth Form, Wednesday at 5.00pm for squad).
-This Society aims to help pupils foster an interest in retention and recollection of facts from a spectrum of academic (and some non-academic) disciplines.
+The Quizzing Society aims to help pupils foster an interest in retention and recollection of facts from a spectrum of academic (and some non-academic) disciplines.
 The focus of the Michaelmas Term is the Schools’ Challenge in November.
 In the Lent and Summer Terms, intra-mural encounters culminate in the House Quiz Finals in May.

 Royal Shrewsbury School Shooting Club

-The Royal Shrewsbury School Shooting Club meets every Wednesday for beginners or those interested in recreational shooting and again on a Monday and Tuesday for those more talented and in the team.
-We have a visiting GB coach, Tom Rylands, to assist with the team on Mondays and Tuesdays.
-The aim of the club is to advance the abilities of those beginners and to ensure the enjoyment of those shooting and for those wishing to take the sport further we compete in a schools postal league and meet other schools for some matches during the year.
-During the summer, we also visit our local full bore range, in Minsterley, to fire a higher calibre .308 on a longer range and take a small team to Bisley to compete in the coveted Ashburton Trophy.
+The RSSSC meets every Monday for beginners and every Wednesday for recreational shooting on our .22 range.
+The aim of the club is to advance the abilities of those beginners and to ensure the enjoyment of those shooting.
+For those who wish to take the sport further, we compete in a schools’ postal league and meet other schools for matches during the year.
+During the summer, we visit our local full-bore range at Minsterley, to fire the .308 calibre rifle over a longer distance of 100m.
+We also aim to take a small team to Bisley to compete in the coveted Ashburton Shield.
+Tom Rylands, GB coach and Old Salopian, coaches the team on a Tuesday evening.

 The Sidney Society is named in commemoration of the School's most famous literary figure Sir Philip Sidney (1554-86).
-Throughout the academic year, the Sidney Society arranges: formal lectures and competitions two or three times a term; directed talks (internal or external speakers) aimed at particular groups of either GCSE or A Level students, particularly for revision during the Summer Term; 3rd Form conversaziones once or twice a term; 6th Form soirees - poetry readings, talks, papers by students, films - anything that's not on an exam syllabus (again once or twice a term); theatre trips, reading trips etc.
+Throughout the academic year, the Sidney Society arranges formal lectures and competitions two or three times a term; directed talks (internal or external speakers) aimed at particular groups of either GCSE or A Level students, particularly for revision during the Summer Term; theatre trips and reading trips.